Caleb Kilian: Chicago Cubs

 On July 30, 2021, the San Francisco Giants traded Kilian along with Alexander Canario to the Chicago Cubs in exchange for Kris Bryant.
 He was assigned to play for the Tennessee Smokies, but missed the final month of the 2021 season due to injury.
 Over 19 starts between Eugene, Richmond, and Tennessee, he went 7-4 with a 2.42 ERA and 112 strikeouts over 100 1/3 innings.
 After the season, Kilian played for the Mesa Solar Sox in the Arizona Fall League.
 He won the AFL Championship Game's MVP Award after throwing six perfect innings, retiring all 18 batters he faced.
 He opened the 2022 season with the Iowa Cubs.

 On June 4, 2022, Kilian was selected to the 40-man roster and promoted to the major leagues for the first time to start against the St. Louis Cardinals.
+He made 3 starts for Chicago in his rookie campaign, struggling to an 0-2 record and 10.32 ERA with 9 strikeouts in 11 1/3 innings pitched.

+Kilian was optioned to Triple-A Iowa to begin the 2023 season.
+He made three appearances for the big–league club, struggling to a 16.88 ERA with 5 strikeouts across 5 1/3 innings of work.

+On March 7, 2024, it was announced that Kilian would miss several months as a result of a teres major strain.
+He was activated from the injured list on July 31.
+In 2 games (1 start) for the Cubs, Kilian posted an 0-1 record and 4.22 ERA with 7 strikeouts across 10 2/3 innings pitched.

+Kilian was optioned to Triple-A Iowa to begin the 2025 season.
+After one start for Iowa, Kilian was designated for assignment by Chicago on April 10, 2025.
+He was released by the Cubs organization on April 13.
+Kilian re-signed with Chicago on a minor league contract on April 16.
+He elected free agency on November 6.